hyperconnect/LADE/README.md

 ./notebooks/cifar100-shift-calib.ipynb
 ```

+### License
+The use of this software is released under BSD-3.

 ### Citation
 If you find our paper or this project helps your research, please kindly consider citing our paper in your publications.
 ```